 Change the paragragh as follows:

 A STA may request a TXSS sector list feedback by sending a BRP frame with the TXSS-FBCK-REQ field set to 1, the SNR Requested subfield within the FBCK-REQ field set to 1 and the remaining subfields within the FBCK-REQ field set to 0.
 The responding STA shall respond with a BRP frame with the SNR Present subfield within the FBCK-TYPE field set to 1 and Sector ID Order Present subfield set to 1, with a list of sector IDs indicating the sector IDs of the received SSW frames or DMG Beacon frames, and with the SNR values with which those frames were received in the last TXSS.
 The Number of Measurements subfield in the FBCK-TYPE field is set to indicate the number of sectors received during the last SLS for which an SNR measurement is included.
-An EDMG STA may request a TXSS sector list feedback from a peer EDMG STA by sending a BRP frame with the TXSS-FBCK-REQ field set to 1, the SNR Requested subfield within the FBCK-REQ field set to 1 and the remaining subfields within the FBCK-REQ field set to 0.
-The responding EDMG STA shall respond with a BRP frame with the SNR Present subfield within the FBCK-TYPE field set to 1, the Sector ID Order subfield set to 1, the EDMG Extension Flag set to 1 and the EDMG Channel Measurement Present set to 1. …
+An EDMG STA may request a TXSS sector list feedback from a peer EDMG STA by sending a BRP frame with the BF Training Type field set to 0, the TXSS-FBCK-REQ field set to 1, the SNR Requested subfield within the FBCK-REQ field set to 1 and the remaining subfields within the FBCK-REQ field set to 0.
+The responding EDMG STA shall respond with a BRP frame with the BF Training Type field set to 0, the SNR Present and Sector ID Order subfields within the FBCK-TYPE field set to 1, the EDMG Extension Flag field set to 1 and the EDMG Channel Measurement Present field set to 1. …

 10.38.9.2.2 SU-MIMO beamforming